Diagnostics

 Ultrasound

-The main use of ultrasound scanning for back problems is to assess the recruitment of specific deep abdominal (core) muscles which have a supportive role for the spine.
-Ultrasound scans can also be used assess damage in some muscles, ligaments and tendons that lie relatively near the surface, but this particular use is mostly reserved for problems in peripheral joints such as the shoulder.
+Ultrasound scans are very useful for assessing damage in muscles, ligaments and tendons that lie relatively near the surface.
+This particular use is mostly reserved for problems in peripheral joints such as the shoulder, elbow, wrist, knee and ankle.

 SPECT CT

-Single Photon Computed Tomography (SPECT) uses a radioactive (tracer) chemical which is injected into the blood stream and attaches to areas of unusual metabolic activity and blood flow, so called “hot spots” which often indicate sites of pain generation and which may not have previously been identified on other diagnostic imaging such as MRI or X-ray.
-By combining a SPECT scan with with a (low field – low radiation) CT scan better imaging of a pain generating area can be achieved so that exact structures such as ligament, joint capsule or disc can be identified as the source of pain.
+Single Photon Computed Tomography (SPECT) uses a radioactive chemical (tracer) which is injected into the blood stream and attaches to areas of unusual metabolic activity, so called “hot spots” which often indicate sites of pain generation which may not have previously been identified on other diagnostic imaging, such as MRI or X-ray.
+By combining a SPECT scan with a (low field – low radiation) CT scan, better imaging of a pain generating area can be achieved so that exact structures such as ligament, joint capsule or disc can be identified as the source of pain.
 This information can then lead to a more precise therapeutic intervention.

 Other